 Additional temporary special event structures are multi-purpose and portable.
-These temporary structures may include scaffolding, canopies, rigging, tower structures, sun shades or air supported structures such as disaster relief stations, vaccination clinics, or greenhouses.
+These temporary structures may include scaffolding, arches, canopies, rigging, tower structures, sun shades or air supported structures such as disaster relief stations, vaccination clinics, or greenhouses.
 Temporary structure installation and removal must occur during the permitted set-up/teardown time periods.

-The Temporary Structure Application may be required after review from BZS.
+The Temporary Structure Application is separate and in addition to the Special Event Permit and may be required after review from BZS.
 Please refer to the Department of Building and Zoning Services (BZS) Construction Industry Communication (CIC) 29 for information and requirements.
-Temporary special event structures greater than 400 square feet (i.e. 20'x20') will require a review by Building and Zoning Services (BZS), the seal of a registered State of Ohio design professional and may require a special inspection.
+The building permit is separate and in addition to the Special Event Permit, and may be required for events outside of City parks.
+Approval of a Special Event Permit does not guarantee Building and Zoning approval or issuance of their permit.